 “You have to do your homework and almost become a mini-lobbyist fighting for your money,” Reyna said.
 “You have to know the language.”

 Reyna also said it helps to show gratitude toward the department managing – and awarding – the ESSA funding.

 “I always make sure I include my stakeholder ,” he said.
 “We were featured in a ‘Momentum’ story by SHAPE America, and I included a quote from .
 I make sure they see that.
 I don’t know about other people, but when you give me money, I’m going to show my appreciation.”

 When Reyna first applied for ESSA Title IV, Part A funding, very few teachers and administrators had become familiar with the process, so he didn’t have much competition for funding.
 As ESSA’s budget grew, so did the spotlight on it.

 “This year, our federal programs department told me there was more competition even though there was a big increase,” he said.
 “I didn’t want to hear that.”

 Undeterred, Reyna leaned on his experience and quickly went about putting his 2018 request together.

-“They’d already set the stage for me and this is the only way I’m getting funding [for new things],” he said.
+“They’d already set the stage for me and this is the only way I’m getting funding ,” he said.
 “I get into it quickly knowing that if I’m going to be competing against other departments and proposals, I need to get my proposal in quickly.
 That’s why I’m aggressive early.”

 Reyna’s seen his last two requests funded, and he’s motivated to seek out more funding.
 If the data he gets from the Spirit System show that students have become more active and are spending more time exercising in the target heart rate zones, he will likely seek funding to add more sets of ZONE monitors at the district’s high schools.
 That means more time filling out the appropriate paperwork, but the process is worth Reyna’s time.